Fox FM (Australia): History

 The first song to be played on air, George Benson's "Breezin'," was played at the wrong speed for a few bars by the station's first presenter, John Amies.
 Amies suggested this was due to repeated rehearsals of the station opening on instruction from studio manager Gary Collins, who was allegedly fussing around him in the studio right before the station went on air.

 The first station studio equipment was a 16 channel Poul Kirk mixing desk, four cuemaster cart decks, JBL studio pro speakers and (then brand new) Technics turntables.
 Located in Nunawading, the studio was pleasant to work in with a floor-to-ceiling window giving a view of filming of such Channel Ten programs as Neighbours, Prisoner and the short-lived Holiday Island.

 The first two years of the station's life were not easy.
 Melbourne listeners did not initially flock to the new FM stations, sticking to their regular listening habits with stations such as 3AW, 3MP and 3XY.
 It was positioned originally as a classy easy listening style format.
 The format, FM is Fox Music, came later, under the management of former 3XY station manager Graham Smith.

-In 1982, the station's owners (which included Sir Donald Trescowthic, major shareholder of The Age Newspaper group) lost confidence in the original format and hired Smith to implement changes.
+In 1982, the station's owners (which included Sir Donald Trescowthick, major shareholder of The Age Newspaper group) lost confidence in the original format and hired Smith to implement changes.

 All the former announcers, except for Geoff Harrison were let go.
 Also, the station's instigator and first General Manager, the late Rhett H. Walker (later Associate Dean at La Trobe University) moved on to greener pastures.

 From then on, the station was positioned with a pop rock format, appealing to the widest possible audience.
 This caused a steady rise in ratings through the mid-1980s, eventually landing the station in top position in Melbourne by 1986.
 The changes included new presenters, such as Gavin Wood (former TV show Countdown and 3XY announcer) and Barry Bissell.
 Take 40 Australia was a weekly countdown of the current ARIA Top 40 singles chart.
 During this time, the station also aired American Top 40 with Casey Kasem.